andersbogsnes/ml_tooling/README.md

 `train_model()`
 ---
 Loads all training data and trains the model on all data.
-Typically used as the last step when model tuning is complete
+Typically used as the last step when model tuning is complete.
+Sets .result attribute to None

 `set_config({'CONFIG_KEY': 'VALUE'})`
 ---